 - Simply put, the main difference is the Physical Layer means of transmission.
 Modbus RTU uses a two or 4-wire serial communication link (typically RS-485 or RS-232) whereas Modbus TCP uses Ethernet cable and TCP for transmission.

 - What Modbus protocols options are available for the IntelliLogger?

-- Modbus RTU Master, Modbus RTU Slave and Modbus TCP Server.
+- Modbus RTU Master, Modbus RTU Slave, Modbus TCP Server and Modbus TCP Client.